cjlotz/Xamarin.Plugins/Messaging/Details.md

    smsMessenger.SendSmsInBackground("+27213894839", "Well hello there from Xam.Messaging.Plugin");
 ```

-**For Android, please add the `android.permission.SEND_SMS` permission to your Android manifest file.
+**For Android, please add the `android.permission.SEND_SMS` and `android.permission.READ_PHONE_STATE` permissions to your Android manifest file.
 For UWP, please add the `cellularMessaging` restricted capability to your package manifest file.
 Also [read more about submitting an app using this restricted permission](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#special-and-restricted-capabilities) on the UWP platform.**

-#### Custom Navigation (iOS) ####
+#### Custom Navigation (iOS)

 By default when sending an email using the `IEmailTask` or an sms using the `ISmsTask`, the plugin presents the `MFMailComposeViewController` or `MFMessageComposeViewController` using internal logic that first locates the current visible `ViewController` before using `ViewController.PresentViewController` to show the mail/message compose view.
 To allow users to provide their own navigation logic, create your own implementation for the `IEmailPresenter` or `ISmsPresenter` interface.
 Set this to replace the plugin's `DefaultEmailPresenter` or `DefaultSmsPresenter` as the default presenter to use for the plugin.